 - Helping children who have sensory impairments learn how to exert more control over their body’s movements.

 - Providing opportunities for continued social interaction with family, friends and other children.

 Each child receives individualized, progressive lessons by qualified, experienced instructors who make learning achievable, sensory integrative and fun.
-Classes are held at the Y’s swimming pools.
-For more information, contact Katy at email@example.com
+These private lessons are held at the Y’s swimming pools.
+For more information, contact Alyssa at email@example.com